Quantization of symplectic fibrations and canonical metrics

 as the finite-dimensional space $H^0(X,L)$ of holomorphic sections of $L$ endowed with the $L_2$-Hermitian product $\<\cdot,\cdot\>$ defined for any $s_1,\,s_2\in\HH$ by

 In the context of quantization, the space of smooth functions $\cinf(X,\R)$ over $X$ represents classical observables, describing classical mechanics over the phase space $(X,\om)$, while the space of Hermitian operators $\Herm(\HH)$ acting on $\HH$ represents quantum observables, describing quantum mechanics over the Hilbert space of quantum states $\HH$.
-The \emph{Berezin-Toeplitz quantization} of $(X,\om)$ is then represented by the map $T:\cinf(X,\R)\to\Herm(\HH)$ sending a classical observable $f\in\cinf(X,\R)$ to the quantum observable $T(f)\in\Herm(\HH)$ acting on $\HH$ by multiplying a holomorphic section $s\in\HH$ by $f$, then projecting it back to $\HH\subset\cinf(X,L)$ orthogonally with respect to the $L_2$-product \eqref{L2}.
-As we emphasize in Section \ref{BTPOVMsec}, Berezin-Toeplitz quantization is particularly adapted to the theory of \emph{quantum measurements} \cite{Pol12,Pol14}, and one central motivation for this paper is to develop this link further.
+The \emph{Berezin-Toeplitz quantization} of $(X,p\,\om)$ is the map $T:\cinf(X,\R)\to\Herm(\HH)$ defined for any $f\in\cinf(X,\R)$ and $s\in\HH$ by